SwethaThalishetty/Automate_Login/README.md

 ## Instructions to execute project
     Execution can be done through 2 ways.
       1. Execution through eclipse IDE
-        - Open TestSuites folder -> **LoginTests.xml**
+        - Open TestSuites folder -> LoginTests.xml
         - right click on the file -> run as testng
         - All the tests will be executed as per the sequence mentioned.
-        - Test report will be generated and stored in "reports" folder with name __Automation_Report.json__
+        - Test report will be generated and stored in "reports" folder with name "Automation_Report.json"
       2. Execution through command line
         - Open command line at the project location.
-        - Run command "**mvn clean install**", all the tests of project will be executed.
+        - Run command "mvn clean install", all the tests of project will be executed.

 ## TestData Reference Document
-      - please refer to TestData folder to update required test data details, "**data.json**" file to be manipulated.
+      - please refer to TestData folder to update required test data details, "data.json" file to be manipulated.
 ## Test Report Reference
-      - please refer to reports folder for generated test report, "**Automation_Report.json**"
+      - please refer to reports folder for generated test report, "Automation_Report.json"